keithjgrant/sidecar-beta/src/pages/drinks/gbc.md

   align: "50% 50%"
 tenBottleCandidate: true
 ---
-Middle basil leaves, three cucumber slices, and simple syrup in the base of a rocks glass.
+Muddle basil leaves, three cucumber slices, and simple syrup in the base of a rocks glass.
 Add the gin and lime, and crushed ice.

 Top with tonic water.
 Garnish with slice of cucumber.